You had a pacemaker placed in your chest to help your heart beat properly.

-After any operation, have your doctor check your pacemaker.
+After any operation, have your provider check your pacemaker.

-You should be able to do normal activities in 3 - 4 days.
+You should be able to do normal activities in 3 to 4 days.

-For 2 - 3 weeks, do not do these things with the arm on the side of your body where the pacemaker was placed:
+For 2 to 3 weeks, do not do these things with the arm on the side of your body where the pacemaker was placed:

-Your doctor or nurse will tell you how often they will need to check your pacemaker.
-Most times, it will be every 6 months to a year.
-The exam will take about 15 - 30 minutes.
+Your health care provider will tell you how often you will need to have your pacemaker checked.
+In most cases, it will be every 6 months to a year.
+The exam will take about 15 to 30 minutes.

-The batteries in your pacemaker should last 6 - 15 years.
+The batteries in your pacemaker should last 6 to 15 years.
 Regular checkups can detect if the battery is wearing down or if there are any problems with the leads (wires).
-Your doctor will change the generator along with the battery when the battery gets low.
+Your health care provider will change both the generator and battery when the battery gets low.

 Cardiac pacemaker implantation - discharge; Artificial pacemaker - discharge; Permanent pacemaker - discharge; Internal pacemaker - discharge; Cardiac resynchronization therapy - discharge; CRT - discharge; Biventricular pacemaker - discharge

 Swerdlow CD, Hayes DL, Zipes DP.
 Pacemakers and implantable cardioverter-defibrillators.
-In: Libby P, Bonow RO, Mann DL, Zipes DP.
-Libby: Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 38.
+In: Mann DL, Zipes DP, Libby P, et al, eds.
+Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 36.